MatPatCarry/DataScience_Scientific_Circle/README.md

 # Data Science Scientific Circle (Assigments to do at home)
-## In this repository, you can find solutions to tasks which are being assigned after Scientific Circle Workshops.
+## In this repository, you can find solutions to tasks which are being assigned after Scientific Circle Workshops which I attend to.